lab-archeologia-digitale/BraDypUS/docs/ShortSql.md

 # ShortSql

-ShortSql is an easy to use syntax to compile plain to complez SQL staments that can be safely sent as a query parameter and safely parse and validated on the server.
+ShortSql is a conventional encoding system that compiles to plain to plain SQL and that can be safely sent as a query parameter.
+The parsing library implements a detialed validation of the input data, which makes it very safe.

-ShortSql is based on blocks, separated by tildes (~).
-The order of the blocks is not important.
-The first character of a block marks the block type.
+ShortSql is based on indipendent blocks, separated by tildes (~).
+The order of the blocks is not important, and except for the table block, all other are optional.

 ## Syntax